 Earlier this year, Policy Exchange’s “Technology Manifesto” suggested that the UK had an online retail trade surplus of $1bn – more than Germany and the US combined.
 But Brits believed that politicians weren’t tech-savvy enough to further boost the economy.
 The direct result may have been less followers on social media, suggesting that political campaigns may not have reached their “shared” potential.

+So have party leaders squared up to social media and started tweeting away?
 The question isn’t as odd as it first seems.
 Research published by OFCOM in October 2014 revealed that television is becoming less of a priority for many people, especially in 18-24 year-olds

 .
 With only 44 per cent of young people having voted in the last general election, parties are looking to pull out all the stops in order to gain those extra votes.
 This has led to many hailing 2015 as the first general election dominated by social media.
 Using the same technique used to find the results of the “Technology Manifesto”, DigiHub have made it their mission to answer one simple question: What would the outcome of the general election be if it was left up to Twitter and Facebook to decide?
 Read more about the 2015 general election:

 , his social media reputation is certainly doing no harm.
 By Shané Schutte